AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect-publisher-advertiser/establishing-connections.md

 At a high level, to establish a connection between an advertiser and a publisher, the workflow looks like below:

-1. The advertiser browses publishers and discovers one that they would like to work with
+1. The advertiser [browses publishers and discovers](/help/guide/connect-publisher-advertiser/discover-publishers.md) one that they would like to work with
-2. Send connection invite
+2. The advertiser sends a connection invite.
-3. Publisher accepts the invite
+3. The publisher accepts the invite.
-4. Advertiser sends connection settings including match keys and others
+4. The advertiser sends connection settings including match keys and others.
-5. Publisher accepts connection settings.
+5. The publisher accepts connection settings.
 If desired, the publisher can reject the initial connection settings and request that the advertiser submits revised connection settings.

-Once the items above are completed, the collaborators can proceed to [create a project](/help/guide/collaborate/manage-projects.md#create-project) to run overlap reports and kick off advertising campaigns.
+Once the items above are completed, the collaborators can proceed to [create a project](/help/guide/collaborate/manage-projects.md#create-project) to [run overlap reports](/help/guide/collaborate/discover.md) and kick off advertising campaigns.

 ## Send invite

 To set up a connection, select **[!UICONTROL Connect]** when browsing the publisher inventory in the discover publishers screen.

 ![Connect selector](/help/assets/connect/establish-connection/connect-selection.png)

+At this point, the invite is out and you can preview the connection settings, but cannot edit them.
+Once the collaborator accepts the invite, you can configure the connection settings and send them to the collaborator to review and accept.

 ## Connection settings {#connection-settings}